ngo-minh-thang-nguyen/Java_hibernate/helloworld/README.md

 You are invited to upload your millenium json file and empire json file

-Then, you click on the button "Compute odd", that will give you the result of odd, as follows
+Then, you can click on the button "Compute odd", that will give you the result of odd, as follows
 ![image](https://user-images.githubusercontent.com/12558275/223876299-474caf97-616c-4531-bbc4-6793aff14756.png)